trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/pcap_and_netflow_setup.md

 ---

-# 13.6.Using Packets and Netflow together
+# Using Packets and Netflow together

 Trisul can also consume a mix of Netflow and raw packets on the same or on different interfaces.
 The way this feature works is :